mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Wednesday, 02 April 2025

-- The average temperature today is 14.81˚C,
+- The average temperature today is 15.9˚C,
-- With highs of 15.52˚C and lows of 14.05˚C,
+- With highs of 16.64˚C and lows of 15.54˚C,
-- It may feel like 13.63˚C with few clouds
+- It may feel like 14.72˚C with clear sky
-- The wind speed is 8.94m/s and visibility is 10000m
+- The wind speed is 7.72m/s and visibility is 10000m
-- The pressure is 1022hPa and humidity is 49%
+- The pressure is 1021hPa and humidity is 45%
 - The sun will rise at 05:40 and set at 18:42

 <!-- weather_marker ends -->